yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Cache/Cache adapters.md

----
-sidebar_position: 1
----
+# Cache adapters

-# Using cache adapters
+## Using Cache adapters

-## MemoryCacheAdapter
+### MemoryCacheAdapter

-To use the [`MemoryCacheAdapter`](https://yousif-khalil-abdulkarim.github.io/daiso-core/classes/Cache.MemoryCacheAdapter.html) you only need to create instance of it:
+To use the `MemoryCacheAdapter` you only need to create instance of it:

 ```ts
 import { MemoryCacheAdapter } from "@daiso-tech/core/cache/adapters";